alexanderbazhenoff/ansible-collection-linux/roles/zabbix_agent/README.md

 ```

 When Zabbix Server tries to discover hosts like this one, the next step is following: add the host to a specified
-group (like Web servers, Cloud nodes, etc) and apply template to monitoring filesystems (ZFS, btrfs, mdadm),
+group (like Web servers, Cloud nodes, etc...) and apply template to monitoring filesystems (ZFS, btrfs, mdadm),
 application (nginx, etc), virtualization or containerization and another hardware and software platforms.

 Usage
 -----

 1. Download and [install](https://galaxy.ansible.com/docs/using/installing.html#roles) this ansible role from ansible
-galaxy or clone from github.
+galaxy or clone from GitHub.
-2. Set-up your zabbix server IPs and other params in [defaults/main.yml](defaults/main.yml).
+2. Set up your zabbix server IPs and other params in [defaults/main.yml](defaults/main.yml).
 If you need to add your
 custom daemon discovery (something you usually do like `systemctl start my-app-daemon`), add it in the 'daemon hashes'
 section.
 3. Fill-up [inventory file](examples/inventory) or prepare your